istio/istio.io/content/en/blog/2024/l7-policy-with-kyverno/index.md

 In that policy, you can see:

 - If the request has the `x-force-unauthenticated: true`  header  (or `x-force-unauthenticated: enabled`), we will return `401` with the "Authentication Failed" body
-- Else, if the request has the `x-force-authorized: true`  header  (or `x-force-authorized: enabled`), we will return `200` and manipulate request headers, response headers and inject dynamic metadatas
+- Else, if the request has the `x-force-authorized: true`  header  (or `x-force-authorized: enabled`), we will return `200` and manipulate request headers, response headers and inject dynamic metadata
 - In all other cases, we will return `403` with the "Unauthorized Request" body

 The corresponding CheckResponse will be returned to the Envoy proxy from the Kyverno Authz Server.
 Envoy will use those values to modify the request and response accordingly.